flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quickquotes/index.md

     _key: card-2-664e4c70-80dc-4f87-9822-db2a7771f96a
   - order: 2
     body: >-
-      > ‘We are not saying we are going to get out of the oil business but it is controlled by an organization managed by a country.’
+      "We are not saying we are going to get out of the oil business but it is controlled by an organization managed by a country."

       Qatar's Minister of State for Energy Affairs Saad Sherida al-Kaabi, in a